 If you’ve never tried a soy sauce based brine for a protein before, I think you’re going to be very pleasantly surprised.
 Watch the video below the recipe – the end when I press down on the pork chop to show how juicy it is.
 That’s courtesy of the soy sauce!

-I planned to share this recipe because I got all excited that I finally got a new BBQ.
+I’m sharing this Pork Chop Marinade because I got all excited that I finally got a new BBQ.
 Living by the ocean means that anything that resides outdoors has a limited life and my current BBQ looks like an abandoned burnt out car.
-I have bricks propping up one side of it to keep it level because the legs are completely rusted through, what used to be a black lid is now mostly rust and when I went to push it over the other day to make room for the new one, the side burner snapped right off!!!!

 I will make the most of it.
 I plan to be the BBQ Queen this coming summer.
 Move over Bobby Flay! 😉 – Nagi xx

 This marinade will make any pork chops or steak extra juicy as well as infusing it with great savoury flavour and a touch of sweet.
-The soy sauce is the brine for this marinade which will give you some legroom, keeping your chops nice and juicy even if you go a couple of minutes over.
-It does not taste the least bit "Asiany" or soy saucey.
-Recipe VIDEO below - don't miss the end when I press down on the chops so you can see how juicy it is!
+Soy sauce is the secret ingredient - it does not taste the least bit "Asiany" or soy saucey.
 MINIMUM MARINADE TIME: 1 hr+ for thin chops, 3 hrs+ for thick.
+Recipe VIDEO below.

 - 4 bone in pork chops, 2 cm / 4/5" thick about 280g/9 oz each (Note 1)